From the Google cache.

 See also here.

 From the Google cache, 12/26/05:

-From an interview by Dutch daily NRC with Dutch foreign minister, Bernard Bot:
+Translated from an interview by Dutch daily NRC with Dutch foreign minister, Bernard Bot:

-The speech in 2003 by then US Secretary of State Colin Powell in the United Nations security council about the [so called] presence of weapons of mass destruction in Iraq tends to make, Bot says, ask him: “Colin, how did you feel then?
+The speech in 2003 by then US Secretary of State Colin Powell in the United Nations security council about the [so-called] presence of weapons of mass destruction in Iraq tends to make, Bot says, ask him: “Colin, how did you feel then?

 Were you lying while knowing better?”